quesby/quesby-boilerplate/src/content/documentation/README.md

 3. **[Content Management](/documentation/content-management/)** - Learn how to manage your content
 4. **[Themes](/documentation/themes/)** - Customize the appearance of your site

-## What is Neutrino Boilerplate?
+## What is Quesby Boilerplate?

-Neutrino Boilerplate is a modern, privacy-first static site boilerplate built with:
+Quesby Boilerplate is a modern, privacy-first static site boilerplate built with:

 - **Eleventy (11ty)** - Static site generator
 - **Decap CMS** - Headless content management